 The best fleece jacket for hiking in 2026 is the Patagonia R1 TechFace.
-Its dual-face construction bridges the gap between standard fleece and softshell, providing wind resistance and breathability that no other fleece in our test group matches.
+Its dual-face construction bridges the gap between standard fleece and softshell, providing wind resistance and breathability that no other fleece in this lineup matches.

 Quick Answer: Our Top 5 Picks